Ryan Drummond: Career

 Additionally, he also voiced Elliot Ballade in Blue Stinger, Insider in AirBlade, Bill Bardi in The Godfather II, J. Edgar Hoover and various other characters in Call of Cthulhu: Dark Corners of the Earth, Kevin Kertsman in Illbleed and has recently voiced the Doctor character in Mafia: Definitive Edition, where he also did the motion-capture.

 Drummond initially wanted to play Sonic in the anime adaptation Sonic X, and even offered to move to New York so he could play the role, 4Kids instead hired Jason Griffith who later became his successor.

-In an interview, Drummond stated he was offered the chance by Sega to re-audition as Sonic during the development of Sonic Generations, but he rejected the role because Sega refused to give him a union contract.
+In an interview, Drummond stated that he was offered the chance by Sega to re-audition as Sonic during the development of Sonic Generations, but he rejected the role because Sega refused to give him a union contract.

-He also did acting and voice work in commercials, such as The Padres, McDonald's, Wheel Of Fortune, Sega Dreamcast, Ocean's Eleven, Checkmate Inc., Clear Factor Skincare, Hoist Fitness Systems, and Diedrich Coffee.
+He also did acting and voice work in commercials, such as The Padres, Wheel Of Fortune, Ocean's Eleven, Checkmate Inc., Clear Factor Skincare, Hoist Fitness Systems, and Diedrich Coffee.
 Additionally, he has done voices for theme parks including SeaWorld Orlando as Shamu for a few years and has also provided various background voices in Legoland California.

 Outside of acting, Drummond has also worked in comedy, such as a mime artist and a clown.

 Today, Drummond mainly works in theatre.
 He starred in a musical comedy theatre show in San Diego titled Forever Plaid.
 He would later star in many other musical theatre productions, such as Godspell, Into the Woods, City of Angels, Zhivago, The Producers, Hairspray, The Wedding Singer, Anything Goes, Singin' in the Rain, Mary Poppins, Sunday in the Park with George, Men Are From Mars, Women Are From Venus and most recently, Groundhog Day.

 In 2020, Drummond would once again reprise his role as the voice of Sonic in the radio fan web-series Sonic and Tails R.

-In 2025, Drummond and his second wife Abby founded the talent agency The Gold Ring Agency, as a way for events to book appearances of Drummond and other Sonic Adventure series voice actors David Humphrey and Scott Dreier.
+In 2025, Drummond and his second wife Abby founded the talent agency The Gold Ring Agency, as a way for events to book appearances of Drummond and other Sonic Adventure series voice actors like David Humphrey and Scott Dreier.